Theo-IDE/libtheo/Compiler/docs/grammar.md

 ## main.theo
 ```
-INCLUDE math.theo # works like copy-and-paste, or include in C/C++
+INCLUDE "math.theo" # works like copy-and-paste, or include in C/C++

 # language-supported instructions
 x0 := 10	# constant assignment is a permissive extension